Heritage Investors Management Corp Sells 325 Shares of Eagle Bancorp, Inc. (NASDAQ:EGBN)

-Heritage Investors Management Corp reduced its position in shares of Eagle Bancorp, Inc. (NASDAQ:EGBN) by 1.7% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 19,208 shares of the financial services provider’s stock after selling 325 shares during the quarter.
-Heritage Investors Management Corp’s holdings in Eagle Bancorp were worth $1,077,000 at the end of the most recent reporting period.
+Heritage Investors Management Corp cut its stake in shares of Eagle Bancorp, Inc. (NASDAQ:EGBN) by 1.7% during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 19,208 shares of the financial services provider’s stock after selling 325 shares during the period.
+Heritage Investors Management Corp owned 0.06% of Eagle Bancorp worth $1,077,000 at the end of the most recent reporting period.

 The business also recently disclosed a quarterly dividend, which was paid on Monday, August 2nd.
-Stockholders of record on Thursday, July 22nd were given a $0.35 dividend.
+Stockholders of record on Thursday, July 22nd were paid a dividend of $0.35 per share.
+This represents a $1.40 dividend on an annualized basis and a dividend yield of 2.43%.
 The ex-dividend date was Wednesday, July 21st.
 This is a positive change from Eagle Bancorp’s previous quarterly dividend of $0.25.
-This represents a $1.40 annualized dividend and a dividend yield of 2.43%.
-Eagle Bancorp’s dividend payout ratio is presently 34.31%.
+Eagle Bancorp’s dividend payout ratio is 34.31%.

 Eagle Bancorp Profile